WordPress/gutenberg/docs/reference-guides/interactivity-api/iapi-faq.md

 Preact was chosen instead of Alpine.js for numerous reasons, such as its smaller size, its better performance (especially with the addition of [signals](https://preactjs.com/guide/v10/signals/)), the fact that custom directives are written with Preact’s declarative syntax and tooling (hooks, signals), it’s more battle-tested and has a larger community than Alpine.js.
 It’s also compatible with React (for sharing client-side rendered components from the Editor), and it provides to the Interactivity API the fastest DOM diffing algorithm out of the box, including UI state preservation.

 Furthermore, with Preact operating in the background, the Interactivity API manages "the final layer" so it can be better adapted to WordPress requirements.
-For example, JavaScript expressions are not allowed inside directives to avoid security risks and ensure compliance with strict security policies.
+For example, JavaScript expressions are not allowed inside directives to avoid security risks and ensure compliance with strict security policies, and all WordPress directives are spec-compliant HTML attributes.

 <div class="callout callout-info">
   Have a look at the conversation at <a href="https://github.com/WordPress/gutenberg/discussions/53022#discussioncomment-4696611">"Why Preact instead of Alpine?"</a> to learn more about this.